If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 I found this recipe for Hula Pie on Hawaiì Magazine’s website.
 Make it and you’ll know why people love Hawaiian food!

-Bring a little taste of Hawaii into your life this week with these Hawaiian Meals by making one of these recipes!
+Bring a little taste of Hawaii into your life this week by making one of these Hawaiian recipes!

 You’ll love these meal recipe roundups: